Distillation

 Relationship to constraining

-Constraining and distillation are orthogonal — they operate on different dimensions of the same artifacts:
+Constraining and distillation operate on different dimensions of the same artifacts:

 Not distilled Distilled

-Not constrained Raw capture (text file, session notes) Extracted but loose (draft skill, rough note)
+Not constrained Raw capture (text file, session notes) Use-shaped but semantically loose (draft skill, rough note)

-Constrained Committed but not extracted (stored output, frozen config) Extracted AND hardened (validated skill, codified script)
+Constrained Committed but not transformed from a source (stored output, frozen config) Use-shaped and semantically focused (validated skill, codified script)

 Constraining asks: how constrained is this artifact?
-Distillation asks: was this artifact extracted from something larger?
+Distillation asks: was this artifact transformed from recorded source material for a particular consumer?

-The orthogonality is at the artifact level, not the decision level.
-The choice to impose a given constraint is often itself a distillate of observed looseness — a rate limit of "100 req/s" encodes different provenance depending on whether it came from measurement or prediction.
-Evidence-driven constraining carries distilled understanding into the rule without leaving a visible trace in the rule itself; predictive constraining does not.
-Same artifact, different epistemic status.
+The distinction is at the artifact level, not the decision level.
+The choice to impose a constraint can itself be a distillate of observed looseness: the same rate limit has different epistemic status depending on whether it came from measurement or prediction.

 Instances